Usability testing: examples

 The results

-A leading healthcare benefits provider
+Usability testing for a healthcare benefits provider

 The challenge

+The organization was transitioning from the older style of waterfall development to a more modern agile development process.
 This created a need for the team to turn around usability tests more quickly and in finer-grained segments to test specific aspects of each design.

 The results